bvthomsen/geometry_columns-for-MS-SQLServer/README.md

 TODO:
 - Find original Stack-Exchange entries where part of the code orignated and aknowledge in readme
-- Change content of run_when_spatial_tables_or_views_added.sql to a stored procedures
+- Change content of run_when_spatial_tables_or_views_added.sql to a stored procedure
-- Extend existing rin_once with facilities to evaluate spatial extend of the specific table/view and update relevant columns with informatiiopn
+- Extend existing run_once stored procedures with function to evaluate spatial extend of the specific table/view and update relevant columns with informatiiopn